airbytehq/airbyte/docs/tutorial/airbyte_config_persistence.md

 1. any docker container/image to browse the virtual filesystem by mounting the volume in order to access them, for example with [busybox](https://hub.docker.com/_/busybox)
 2. or extract files from the volume by copying them onto the host with [Docker cp](https://docs.docker.com/engine/reference/commandline/cp/)

-Therefore, below commands will provide both versions for Mac OS and Linux, you can run the appropriate ones depending on your machine!
+Therefore, below commands will provide versions that should work for both Mac OS and Linux.

+On Linux, accessing to named Docker Volume can be easier since you simply need to:

+    docker volume inspect <volume_name>

+Then look at the "Mountpoint" value, this is where the volume is actually stored and you can directly retrieve files directly from that folder.

 ## Export Initial Setup

 Now let's first make a backup of the configuration state of your Airbyte instance by running the following commands.

 ```bash